neryus/email-developer-handbook/vocabulary.md

 **Email client**: An email client is the application being used to render the email.
-Think: Outlook for Desktop, Gmail Web, or Apple Mail.
+Think: Outlook for Desktop, Gmail Web, or Apple Mail. but what's important to note is that a customer's email address does not determine the email application.

 **Sender name**: The sender name tells viewers who sent the email.
 This is most likely the name of your company or brand.